Jacob-Jeffries/gtf/Phenomena/README.md

 # Phenomena

-Use this folder to present and address phenomena (unexplained and studied), to further gathering of Knowledge.
+Use this folder to present and address phenomena (unexplained and studied), to further the gathering of Knowledge.

 ## Guidelines